paypal/butterfly/docs/QUICK_START.md

 ### 3- Running Butterfly

 * Now, finally Butterfly will be used to transform the app.
-Run this command:
+Run the command below.
+The `i` option points to the application folder, while the `s` option is a shortcut to the transformation template to be applied.

  ```
- butterfly sample-app
+ butterfly -i sample-app -s 1
  ```

 * Check if you got an output similar to this: